Jupemon/video-requester/README.md

 ## How i built it

 I had to create two seperate frontend views, a server and database.
-The node server is hosted on Heroku and frontend page hosted via GH-pages.
 I started by defining the project parts and the functionalities they needed :

 - React Frontend client for account management.
-    - Google Oath token signin process
+    - Handle signin with Google tokens.
     - Fetches account data from the database.
     - Fetches custom video requests from the database.
     - Allows stripe payout account creation.